 2. Add some evergreen structure: Winter is the perfect time to evaluate the layout and design of your garden.
 Once deciduous trees and shrubs shed their leaves (with the exception of beech trees and a few others that hold on to their foliage until early spring) you can see the framework of your garden.
 Are there evergreens that enhance the space and provide enclosure?
-They don’t have to be tall, even waist-high shrubs will help define your garden space and serve as a backdrop for your herbaceous plants.
+They don’t have to be tall; even waist-high shrubs will help define your garden space and serve as a backdrop for your herbaceous plants.
 Check out this garden plan featuring Yewtopia® Plum Yew.

-Enlarge your planting beds.
-Once established shrubs and perennials require fewer resources ie water and fertilizer to survive and thrive than turf.
-Try this garden plan starring ‘Soft Caress’ Mahonia.
+Enlarge your planting beds to reduce mowing time and create a more water-wise landscape.
+Once established, shrubs and perennials require fewer resources — ie., water and fertilizer — to survive and thrive.
+Try this late-season garden plan starring October Magic Camellias.

-5. Add some fragrance to your garden.
-Site fragrant plants along paths or walkways, making it easy to access their perfume.
+Plan to position your favorite fragrant plants along paths or walkways, making it easy to access their perfume.
 For an evergreen shrub with deliciously scented flowers, try Jubilation™ Gardenia.